RUCAIBox/RecSysDatasets/README.md

 | 1  | MovieLens          | 18,345  | 18,057          | 138,493 | 19,984,024     |
 | 2  | Amazon\-book       | 367,982 | 34,476          | 603,668 | 8,898,041      |
 | 3  | LFM\-1b \(tracks\) | 615,823 | 337,349         | 79,133  | 15,765,756     |

-## Usage
-If you want to test the performance of different recommender models on these datasets, we recommend you to use [RecBole](https://github.com/RUCAIBox/RecBole) which is a unified, comprehensive and efficient recommendation library.
-It includes 53 recommendation algorithms currently, covering four major categories: general recommendation, context-aware recommendation, sequential recommendation and knowledge based recommendation.
-And it is easy to use.

-In order to use RecBole, you need to convert these original datasets to the atomic file which is a kind of data format defined by RecBole.

-We provide two ways to convert these datasets into atomic files:

-1. Download the raw dataset and process it with conversion tools we provide in this repository.
-Please refer to [conversion tools](https://github.com/RUCAIBox/RecDatasets/tree/master/conversion_tools).

-2. Directly download the processed atomic files.
-[Baidu Yun](https://pan.baidu.com/s/1p51sWMgVFbAaHQmL4aD_-g) (Password: e272), [Google Drive](https://drive.google.com/drive/folders/1so0lckI6N6_niVEYaBu-LIcpOdZf99kj?usp=sharing).